denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 ### 1.2.
 Desired Situation
 To solve this issue, I suggest decoupling the (IoT-)data from the root volume and storing it on a separate `EBS` volume.
 This approach simplifies data backup since it is no longer tied to the boot device and can be attached to other `EC2` (OpenRemote) instances.
 These instances can seamlessly access the same data and connections. <br/>

-Additionally, by detaching the data from the root volume, there is no risk of data loss during CloudFormation updates.
-This opens up new possibilities, such as creating test instances with specific data or enabling blue/green deployments.
+Additionally, by detaching the data from the root volume, there is no risk of data loss during `CloudFormation` updates.
+This opens up new possibilities, such as creating test instances with specific data or enabling `blue/green deployments`.
 With this setup, a new instance can be launched with the necessary data while the existing instances are being updated.

 <img src="../assets/image/ec2-new-situation-ebs.png" width="500">

+<div style="page-break-after: always;"></div>

 ## 2. Amazon Elastic Block Storage (EBS)
 In this section, I will discuss both the opportunities and challenges I have encountered during my research on Amazon Elastic Block Storage (EBS).

 ### 2.1.
 What is Amazon Elastic Block Storage (EBS)?
 Amazon Block Storage provides scalable, high-performance block storage that integrates seamlessly with Amazon Elastic Compute Cloud (EC2).
-You can create volumes that attach to EC2 instances, enabling you to store files and install applications just like on a traditional hard drive.
+You can create volumes that attach to `EC2` instances, enabling you to store files and install applications just like on a traditional hard drive.
 Additionally, you can create snapshots, which are point-in-time backups of your volumes.
 These snapshots allow for quick data recovery and you can easily create new volumes from a snapshot.

-Amazon EBS offers the following features:
+Amazon `EBS` offers the following features:

 - `Volume types`: Choose from a variety of volume types, including standard `HDD`, `SSD`, and `I/O-optimized` SSD drives.
 These volumes can be upgraded or downgraded without any downtime, providing excellent scalability.
 - `Snapshots`: You can create snapshots of existing volumes and use them to create new volumes.
 These snapshots can be shared with other AWS accounts or moved to different availability zones.